BenAmpel/MIS-545-Project/Preprocessing.md

 ### PositionText field within driverStandings, constructorStandings, and results files
 The value of the positionText attribute is either an integer (finishing position), “R” (retired), “D” (disqualified), “E” (excluded), “W” (withdrawn), “F” (failed to qualify) or “N” (not classified).

+### Random Ideas for Data Transformation I'm getting from MIS 584 - Big Data
+##### Can probably wait to be implemented until end of project, if at all - Ben
+Principal Component Analysis: Dimensionality Reduction based on variance Heuristic Search: Not used as much anymore thanks to deep learning, but could be could for this project to select best features (needs all tested variables to be continuous however)
+One-Hot Encoding: For any categorical variables we have with less than 5 possible values Bins / Logarithmic Normalization: For continuous variables we have with a huge range of values (milliseconds for lap time maybe)
+Categorical Embedding
+Feature Creation